Fall 2020: E105B03 - Accelerated English 5

-In this class students will explore both their persuasive and creative writing abilities.
-They will write a three paragraph persuasive piece on the topic of their choosing.
+This fall, students will explore both their persuasive and creative writing abilities.
+They will write a three-paragraph persuasive piece on the topic of their choosing.
 In this persuasive piece, students will need to use real researched evidence to support their claims.
-Students will also be writing a five part narrative adventure story of their own creation.
+We will also spend some time venturing into the fantastic world of Narnia as students read our text: The Lion, the Witch and the Wardrobe by C.S.
+Lewis.
+Students will then end the course writing a five-part narrative adventure story of their own creation.
 This class will focus heavily on building a strong writing foundation, as well as continuing to foster a foundation for analytical readers.

 This course will encompass the following English Language Arts Standards:

 • CCSS.ELA-LITERACY.L.5.1.D: Recognize and correct inappropriate shifts in verb tense.

 • CCSS.ELA-LITERACY.L.5.3.A: Expand, combine, and reduce sentences for meaning, reader/listener interest, and style.

 • CCSS.ELA-LITERACY.W.5.1: Write opinion pieces on topics or texts, supporting a point of view with reasons and information.

 • CCSS.ELA-LITERACY.W.5.3.E: Provide a conclusion that follows from the narrated experiences or events.

 • CCSS.ELA-LITERACY.RL.5.2: Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.